hashicorp/terraform-provider-aws/website/docs/cdktf/python/d/ec2_host.html.markdown

 * `name` - (Required) Name of the field to filter by, as defined by [the underlying AWS API](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_DescribeHosts.html).
 * `values` - (Required) Set of values that are accepted for the given field.
 A host will be selected if any one of the given values matches.

-## Attributes Reference
+## Attribute Reference

-In addition to the attributes above, the following attributes are exported:
+This data source exports the following attributes in addition to the arguments above:

 * `id` - ID of the Dedicated Host.
 * `arn` - ARN of the Dedicated Host.
+* `asset_id` - The ID of the Outpost hardware asset on which the Dedicated Host is allocated.
 * `auto_placement` - Whether auto-placement is on or off.
 * `availability_zone` - Availability Zone of the Dedicated Host.
 * `cores` - Number of cores on the Dedicated Host.